iszczesniak/taw/actions1.md

 forces use to negate our logic.
 Finally, the object is also long and
 complicated: *the influence of a cultural background on learning*.

+Grammatically, it is a simple sentence because it is a single independent clause (has one verb only), yet it is hard to understand
+because:

-The sentence has one verb only.
-The characters and the subject are mismatched, so are the verb and the actions.
-Actions are hidden in noun phrases with: failure, teaching, influence, and learning.
+* the characters and the subject are mismatched,

+* so are the verbs and the actions,

+* actions are hidden in noun phrases (with failure, teaching, influence, and learning).

-We notice that the characters are: the schools, cultural background, and children.
+We notice that the characters are: the schools, cultural background (the people we meet), and children.
 We know that the schools failed, and that they do not understand.
 We're talking about how children learn, and how their learning is influenced by cultural background.

 The main character seems to be the schools, so we make them the subject of the main clause.
 Now it's natural to express their failure